 Income Tax-Infrastructure Fund 302 provides resources to several City departments.
 The Department of Transportation and Engineering is the largest recipient of resources from this fund.
 The Department of Public Services also receives Income Tax-Infrastructure resources.
-Fund 302 is 40.2% expended year to date.
-The Department of Transportation and Engineering does not anticipate significant savings or needs.
+Fund 302 is 35.3% expended year to date.
+The Department of Transportation and Engineering may have personnel and fringe benefits savings in Fund 302 due to position vacancies, which will be monitored.
 The Department of Public Services projects a possible personnel need, which can be offset by savings in other agencies.